hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 1. State 1: distributing the public `tssEncryptionKey` to the network.
 2. State 2: the latest `tssEncryptionKey` is in the state, waiting to receive private shares.
-3. State 3: Private shares exist for this node in the latest `active roster` and the `TssBaseService` can execute normally.
+3. State 3: This node's private shares related to the `active roster` have been decrypted and the `TssBaseService` can execute normally.

 A health metric should be created that indicates the number of active shares available for signing from each node.

 * Nodes which are offline or have bad status in the above health metric should not have their shares counted towards the available active shares for signing.
 * A warning alarm should be generated if the number of active shares drops close to the aggregation threshold required to create a ledger signature.
 * A critical error alarm should be generated if the number of available shares drops below the aggregation threshold.

 ### Performance